 The top priority for employers of maritime employers should be the safety of employees.
 Unfortunately, much more often, the top priority of high-level executives becomes the profits.
 As a result, unsafe practices and non-standardized operations take shape to cut costs and increase output.

-The results of these types of safety violations often includes:
+The results of these types of safety violations often include: